MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 Understanding where margin pressure comes from helps explain what founders can address before going to market.

 Owner compensation distorts the picture.
-This connects back to the QoE point: founders who underpay themselves to inflate EBITDA aren't fooling buyers.
-They're creating a gap that gets closed during diligence, often resulting in a lower adjusted EBITDA and a repriced deal.
+This connects back to the QoE point.
+Founders who underpay themselves to inflate EBITDA aren't fooling buyers, they're creating a gap that gets closed during diligence, often resulting in a lower adjusted EBITDA and a repriced deal.
 Running the business at fair-market compensation for 12+ months before a sale makes the reported margins more credible and the QoE adjustment less dramatic.

 A Practical Comparison